pinckneyb/gemini-suturing-assessment/RESTORATION_SUMMARY.md

 - Run after any changes to ensure format is maintained

 ### 3. Testing Checklist
-- 7 rubric points in 3-line format
+- 7 rubric points in 3-line format with brief justifications
 - Correct final score calculation
-- Single paragraph summative comment
+- Natural narrative summative comment (not mechanical repetition)
 - No verbose descriptions or JSON output
 - No duplicate headers
+- Summative comment aligns with individual rubric scores
+- Summative comment provides detailed analysis and actionable advice
+- Individual justifications are concise and focused

 ## Key Lessons Learned